-A key issue for many accountancy firms is they don’t have a formalised account management structure in place.
-Regular client contact?
+A key issue for many B2B organisations is they don’t have a formalised account management structure in place.
+Regular customer contact?
 Of course they can do that.
-Tracking how much budget the client might have?
+Tracking how much budget the customer might have?
 They can do that too.
-Informing the marketing team when they spot an opportunity for a client to buy a new accounting service?
+Informing the marketing team when they spot an opportunity for a client to buy a new product or service?
 Yes, yes, they are more than capable.
 But do they actually do and track all of these things?

-Account management isn’t just about the client relationship – it needs to be a process that underpins the client relationship and something that can be measured and managed.
-Proactive account management is about planning and monitoring customer engagement, ultimately to help accountants keep that client on board and cross sell other services to them.
+Account management isn’t just about the customer relationship – it needs to be a process that underpins the customer relationship and something that can be measured and managed.
+Proactive account management is about planning and monitoring customer engagement, ultimately to help you keep that customer on board and up / cross-sell other products and services to them.

 - A tiering system: with all the good will in the world, a customer who pays £2000 a year should not receive the same level of service as a customer who pays £22,000 a year.
 If a company has 1000 customers and five account managers, it is not feasible for all customers to receive the same level of service.
 Tiering customers will give you insight into the areas you need to focus on and enable you to create an approach for each tier.
 The profile might include how much budget the customer currently spends, potential revenue and other products or services they might be interested in.
 This intelligence can inform marketing activity directed at the customer.
 You could consider developing a different marketing approach altogether for your Tier 1 accounts, including an Account Based Marketing (ABM) plan for the one or two accounts that have strong growth potential.